robmifsud/morph-class/README.md

 <!--
-    I recommend you open this file in an editor supporting markdown such as vscode which has an inbuilt preview feature (top right corner). https://stackedit.io/app work well too, but directory/file links will naturally not work.
+    I recommend you open this file in an editor supporting markdown such as vscode which has an inbuilt preview feature (top right corner). https://stackedit.io/app works well too, but directory/file links will naturally not work.
  -->

 # Morphological Classification of SDSS Galaxies Using Machine Learning Techniques